Spartan Plumbing Inc Trucks

 Dry Trap

 When no water flows through a drain for an extended period of time, water in the trap can evaporate.
-If your traps dry out, sewer gasses can enter the home through the attached drain.
-Traps that dry out most often include basement floor drain traps; traps in rarely used drains; traps in homes left unoccupied for extended periods of time; and traps with leaky seals that allow water to seep out of them.
+If your traps dry out, sewer gases can enter the home through the attached drain.
+Traps that dry out most often include basement floor drain traps, traps in rarely used drains, traps in homes left unoccupied for extended periods of time, and traps with leaky seals that allow water to seep out of them.

-To prevent trap dry-out in an occupied home, run water through the home drains that are rarely used on a periodic basis.
+To prevent trap dry-out in an occupied home, run water through the home drains that are rarely used periodically.

 If your basement floor drain traps dry out frequently, have a licensed plumber replace your traditional traps with self-sealing interceptors.
 The seals on these traps continue to block sewer gas entry into your home after the traps dry out.

-Finally, keep in mind that traps with leaky seals need repair or replacement to block the entry of sewer gasses into the home.
+Finally, keep in mind that traps with leaky seals need repair or replacement to block the entry of sewer gases into the home.

 Clogged Trap